sedroche/proposals/metrics/mobile-app-metrics.md

 - Identify individual devices or users in metrics events

-- Registering of user-defined metrics metrics
+- Registering of user-defined metrics and logs

 ## Terms